Using lattice chiral effective theory to study pi-pi scattering: Introduction

 \end{itemize}

 The leading-order ($\mathcal{O}(p^2/\Lambda^2)$) $SU(2)$ chiral effective theory is equivalent to the $O(4)$ non-linear sigma model, which in turn is the strongly-interacting limit of the $O(4)$ linear sigma model~\cite{Gell-Mann_1960}.
 The $O(4)$ (non-)linear sigma model has been frequently studied on the lattice with Monte Carlo calculations.
-It is often used as a ``toy" model to test various algorithmic and theoretical techniques, such as Luscher's formula~\cite{Nishimura_Luscher_test_1992,Gockeler_Luscher_test_1994} and the maximum entropy method \cite{Yamazaki_max_entropy_test_2002}.
+It is often used as a ``toy'' model to test various algorithmic and theoretical techniques, such as L\"uscher's formula~\cite{Nishimura_Luscher_test_1992,Gockeler_Luscher_test_1994} and the maximum entropy method \cite{Yamazaki_max_entropy_test_2002}.
 It has also been employed to study the Higgs sector of the standard model~\cite{Hasenfratz_Higgs_bound_1988,Gockeler_Higgs_bound_1993}.
 In this work, we view it as the chiral effective theory at leading order in the effective field theory expansion.
 We choose its parameters to give the pions their physical mass and decay constant.
-To our knowledge, this is the first time that lattice ChEFT is used to study the physical $\pi\pi$ spectrum.
+To our knowledge, this is the first time that lattice ChEFT is used to study $\pi\pi$ scattering and compared with first-principles lattice QCD calculations of the same process.
+The finite-volume $\pi\pi$ energy spectrum is directly related to (infinite-volume) scattering phase shifts by L\"uscher's formula \cite{Luscher:1990ux}, and the lattice QCD calculations agree well with experimental measurements \cite{RBC_pipi_scattering}.

 We find that our lattice simulation of the sigma model does \emph{not} reproduce the low-energy spectrum of QCD.
-This is likely because the lattice regularization introduces power divergences which disrupt the normal power-counting for chiral effective theory (see Section~\ref{power_counting}).
+This is likely because the lattice regularization introduces power divergences which enhance higher order terms in the normal power-counting for chiral effective theory (see \Cref{power_counting}).
 This problem might be solved by using a more sophisticated lattice regularization (for example, by introducing smearing).